ntaiprogrammer/AgileProject_MovieDatabaseWebsite/README.md

 Login with normal and admin-level user types

-Pages for most-searched and highest-rated titles
+Pages with most-searched and highest-rated titles shown in graphs

-User opt-in for newsletters using real email.
+User opt-in for newsletters using real email

 ## Screenshots ##